Create Database

 Click on the ‘Go Back’ link.

-In the ‘Add User to Database’ section make sure both the new user name and new database are showing in their respective drop down menus (you’ll see that your username has been added along with an underscore to the front part of your new MySQL user and database names).
+In the ‘Add User to Database’ section make sure both the new username and new database are showing in their respective drop down menus (you’ll see that your username has been added along with an underscore to the front part of your new MySQL user and database names).
 Now click the ‘Submit’ button.

-On the following page you’ll be presented with various user privileges to give the new user.
+On the following page, you’ll be presented with various user privileges to give the new user.
 Just tick the ‘All Privileges’ box and click on ‘Make Changes’.
 That’s it.
 There’s nothing more to it.

-To see how easy it is to set up a new database and user, watch as this tutorial takes you through the process: How to create a MySQL database
+To see how easy it is to set up a new database and user, watch as this tutorial takes you through the process: